a406010503/Miui_Camera/Leica_en.md

 ---

-## How to get the latest version of camera?
+## How to get the latest version of camera with advanced settings and amazing features?
 Applicable version: `1720`

-`(UTC+8:00, Taipei) 2022-12-20 16:00` Those who have sponsored me before can get the early preview version v4.5.001720.2 for free, and there is no need to pay again for the subsequent updates, this is to thank all the sponsors for their recognition.
+`(UTC+8:00, Taipei) 2022-12-20 16:00` Those who have sponsored me before can get v4.5.001720.2 for free, and there is no need to pay again for subsequent updates, this is to thank all the sponsors for their recognition.
 Some features may no longer be available with this update (e.g. Pro Lens), but more features have been added (e.g. filters and watermarks for Redmi Note 12 series, new zoom bar) and long-standing bugs have been fixed.

 For those of you who have sponsored me before and need to try the latest version, please message me (TG:[@HolyBear0610](https://t.me/HolyBear0610)) with a screenshot of your previous sponsorship and I will provide the file after verification. be stopped permanently!